uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 // and so on...
 ```

 We'd have to continue to copy this one line and manually change the numbers contained within it!
 This involves a ton of repetition, and copying and pasting code is a big no-no in programming (don't worry, we've all been guilty of it at one point).
-What if there was another way we could write most of the functionality (pun intended) *once*, then calling that code over and over again, only changing the actual radius value?
+What if there was another way we could write most of the *function*ality (pun intended) *once*, then call that code over and over again, only changing the actual radius value?
 This, in fact, is the exact purpose of functions!

 **Functions**

 **Functions** in JavaScript are useful when performing a similar action over and over again.
 You might be more familiar with mathematical functions, which look something like this: `f(x) = x + 3`.
 In math, there is an *input* (`x` in this case).
-A computation is performed on the input `x + 3`, and the result of this computation is then represented as the output (`f(x) here`).
+A computation is performed on the input `x + 3` using a function `f`, and the result of this computation is then represented as the output (`f(x) here`).
 It turns out that functions in JavaScript are conceptually very similar!

 The following is an example of a valid function declaration in JavaScript: